textileio/community/docs/powergate/offline.md

 The output of the command is:
 - It creates the `foo.car` file.
-- It creates the `foo.car.manifest` file which is the `@AggregateManifest.ndjson` manifest file that's also inside the UnixFS batch.
+- It creates the `foo.car.manifest` file, which is the `@AggregateManifest.ndjson` manifest file that's also inside the UnixFS batch.
 - It prints to stdout:
     - The PayloadCid of the UnixFS batch.
     - The calculated PieceCid
     - The calculated PieceSize
-    - A list of all the files in `foo` with their corresponding Cids, so you can have a map of the files inside the CAR file.
+    - The generated Cid of the processed files.

 The JSON output allows you to reference the corresponding entry of each file in `foo` into the manifest of batch.
-The manifest contains information will allow to make retrievals of individual files for deals made with the generated batch CAR file.
+In addition, the manifest contains information that will allow making retrievals of individual files for deals made with the generated batch CAR file.
-We'll explain soon how to do retrievals whenever this feature is ready in the Lotus client, stay tuned!
+We'll explain soon how to do retrievals whenever this feature is ready in the Lotus client; stay tuned!